 Description 2024 2023 Change Reason IPS names - - © 1 renamed From InstaPay to Instant Payment Network (IPN) (Egypt).
-InstaPay is one of the interfaces that the end user interacts with, while IPN is the name of the IPS. Л 31 32 ✓ 2 added Kwanza Instantâneo (KWiK) (Angola) launched in 2023, LeSwitch (Lesotho) launched in 2024.
-Number of IPS 31 × 3 removed Système de Règlement Automatisé de Djibouti (SYRAD) (Djibouti) and Somalia National Payment System do not yet have a live IPS functionality.
+InstaPay is one of the interfaces that the end user interacts with, while IPN is the name of the IPS. \Box Number of IPS 31 32 ✓ 2 added Kwanza Instantâneo (KWiK) (Angola) launched in 2023, LeSwitch (Lesotho) launched in 2024.
+Number of IPS 32 × 3 removed Système de Règlement Automatisé de Djibouti (SYRAD) (Djibouti) and Somalia National Payment System do not yet have a live IPS functionality.
 NamPay (Namibia) is not available 24/7.
-See Box 2.1. for more information.
-2 ✓ 2 added Angola and Lesotho due to new systems launched.
-26 27 Djibouti, Namibia, and Sor meeting criteria.
+See Box 2.1. for more information. ✓ 2 added Angola and Lesotho due to new systems launched.
+26 27 Djibouti, Namibia, and Somalia due to systems no meeting criteria.
 Djibouti, Namibia, and Somalia due to systems not meeting criteria.
-Number of countries with domestic IPS functionality Overall, in 2024 there were 20 countries with their own IPS, and six countries that share one IPS for domestic capabilities in addition to cross border (Cameroon, Central African Republic, Ched, Republic of Congo, Equatorial Cuinos, Cabon)
+Number of countries with domestic IPS functionality IDS for domestic conchilities in addition to group harder (Compress), Control African Donublic